Knavere29/Neuro-transistor-Simulation-with-Memristor-based-Memcapacitor-using-LTSPICE/README.md

 2022, pp. 1-4, doi: 10.1109/MOCAST54814.2022.9837726.

 ## Task overview
---- Semester project for Neural Networks and Memristive Hardware Accelerators course @ Technische Universität Dresden Implement a single memristor-based memcapacitor at the gate of a MOSFET transistor in LTSPICE and find a pulse input setting which realizes the neuron firing after integration through the transistor.
+### Semester project for Neural Networks and Memristive Hardware Accelerators course @ Technische Universität Dresden
+Implement a single memristor-based memcapacitor at the gate of a MOSFET transistor in LTSPICE and find a pulse input setting which realizes the neuron firing after integration through the transistor.
 Extend the simulation to a 3x3 multi-channel neuro-transistor as shown in Figure 1 and test the correct functionality.
 Finally, sweep and find optional parameters for capacitances and pulse timing by using the LTSPICE in a loop via python

 ## Folder Structure
+... bash
 |--> doc                                       : documents folder
 |    |--> groupK_project3.pptx                 : final presentation ppt
 |--> ref                                       : reference materials folder